daniellp99/fetlix_api/README.md

-# django_crud_auth
+# django api test deply
-Django app deploying in render.com for free
+Django api for testing deploy in render.com for free